 Although the view of Multnomah Falls from the top is excellent, the real treasure is the view of the scenery along the Columbia River.
 It is gorgeous!

 If you have no interest in a challenging hike, the views from the base and the bridge are excellent.
 To see the following three falls on our list, you must do the climb.
 Very few visitors do so.
-It is a wonderful opportunity to enjoy nature’s solitude, and the adventure is well worth it.
+It is a perfect opportunity to enjoy nature’s solitude, and the adventure is well worth it.

 3. Dutchman Falls